Jockey Manny Franco ties mark with 6 wins on Aqueduct card - WHIZ News

 NEW YORK (AP) — Jockey Manny Franco tied a New York Racing Association record with six victories on Friday’s nine-race card at Aqueduct.

-The 28-year-old rider from Puerto Rico tied a mark shared by Hall of Famers Steve Cauthen, Angel Cordero Jr., Javier Castellano, Mike Smith and Ron Turcotte, as well as Dylan Davis, who did it twice in 2018 at Aqueduct.
+The 28-year-old rider from Puerto Rico tied a mark shared by Hall of Famers Steve Cauthen, Angel Cordero Jr., Javier Castellano, Mike Smith and Ron Turcotte, as well as Dylan Davis.

 Franco won the day’s first race aboard Uncorrelated.
 Then he swept races four through six with Quick Chaos, Vallarand and Baron’s Legacy.
 He won the eighth race with Kant Hurry and the ninth with Bourbon Calling to complete the feat.